Experimental Hydrometeorology Laboratory

 Assessments of intensity, temporal evolution and probability of hydrometeorological hazards are objectives of a risk management and warning system.
 In fact, the definition of the risk management system includes other dimensions, in addition to warning of dangers, such as population training programs, social participation in risk management, training for volunteers, training of students at Universities to understand risks, social dissemination, dialogical communication, urbanization and reurbanization, reduction of vulnerabilities, actions in periods of risk and crisis, reforestation, etc.

 One of the objectives of a risk analysis and management system is to issue early warnings, whether warnings about landslides on slopes, water overflows from the primary channels of rivers and tributaries, prolonged droughts and droughts, windstorms, tropical cyclones, intense subtropical and extra-tropical cyclones, etc. Specifically, the results of the analysis of the conditions of landslides on slopes and water overflow from the primary channel of rivers and tributaries are presented below.
-The landslide probability distribution is obtained by estimating the rupture potential of the surface layer of moist soil (Karam et al. 2024b).
+The landslide probability distribution is obtained by estimating the rupture potential of the surface layer of moist soil.

 Animation: cohesion pressure (105 Pa) (Subdomain) Animation: normal stress (105 Pa) (Subdomain) Animation: tangent stress (105 Pa) (Subdomain)